CSM Newsroom

 “We help connect students to the resources they need in order to navigate the campus and complete any task,” explained Houmran.
 “Whether we are introducing Early College students to the foreign environment that is a college campus or reintroducing our adult learners to the rapidly advancing technological environment of the modern-day school system, the Hawk Hub is equipped and capable of helping a large range of students regardless of circumstance.

-“The Hawk Hub simplifies the entry process for students,” he continued, explaining that last year the Hawk Hub staff helped more 49,000 students with 2,800 of those in person.
+“The Hawk Hub simplifies the entry process for students,” he continued, explaining that last year the Hawk Hub staff helped more than 49,000 students with 2,800 of those in person.

 “We help students like me bounce back from unexpected circumstances and unfortunate setbacks,” he said, explaining that he felt that CSM has always put his needs first and opened educational doors he thought had closed for him.
 “We empower students and equip them with life skills and teach them self-advocacy, so they not only help themselves but can help others now and moving forward.
 We help students plan their academic career within CSM and for years afterward.”